TouK/nussknacker/docs/developers_guide/Basics.md

 - API modules
 - Utils

-*API modules* contains interfaces that are needed by our core modules (on both designer and runtime side).
+*API modules* contains interfaces that are needed by our core modules (on both Designer and runtime side).

 On the other hand *Utils* modules contain classes built on top of API which can be used in extensions but are not mandatory. **API of *Utils* modules can be changed more often than API inside API modules**